I felt happy the minute I saw the first rectangle of hand-painted plywood promising “Ruston peaches ahead” in Pass Christian, Mississippi.

 A basket of them was even presented to Richard Nixon in Washington, D.C. when he was vice president.

 Verzwyvelt’s wooden signs and American flags catch the eye, but the Ruston peaches sell themselves.
+A book, The Ruston Peach Family: Stories from the Mitcham Farm, even chronicles the ups and downs of a Louisiana peach farm.

 The happiest hangout in the state